swapnilbamble1438/EcommerceApp/README.md

 - iii) JSP & Javascript: all the front end logic has been written in jsp and javascript.
 - iv) SQLite: SQLite database has been used as database.
 - v) Tomcat: project will be run over the tomcat server.
+- vi) Maven: Maven is used for getting required jar files.

 ### Software And Tools Required:
 - Java JDK 8+